 Educated at Four Pools secondary Modern School, Evesham Phil studied hard to achieve a secret number of O level GCE’s and A level Art, before going on to college to gain a 2nd Honours pass in Industrial Ceramics.

-In his pre-band employment, Phil worked as a plasterer's labourer and as the dumper truck driver to the mess block at Moreton-In-The-Marsh Fire College, before landing a job as a restoration artist.
-He worked on the restoration of Churches, Cathedrals and other historic monuments and made his first television appearance on a local news programme restoring the fresco at Claverley Church.
-Whilst Phil could be seen on television, his brother could be heard on the radio, racing up the charts with a song " Love Hurts " (upon which Phil had sung backing vocals).
+In his pre-band employment Phil worked as a plasterers labourer and as the dumper truck driver to the mess block at Moreton-In-The-Marsh Fire College, prior to landing a job as a restoration artist.
+He worked on the restoration of churches, cathedrals and other historic monuments and actually first appeared on T.V. when featured on a local news programme restoring the fresco at Claverley church, a job he did whilst listening to the radio to hear his brother’s song “ Love Hurts ” ( upon which he had sung backing vocals ) racing up the charts.

-Phil was asked in 1990 by Joe’s manager John Taylor ( with whom he had been associated since John became Jim Capaldi’s manager in 1978 ) to form an alternative Bruvvers to do shows with Joe which Mike Sheridan's Nightriders could not fill (Phil had known John since he became Jim Capaldi's manager in 1978 .)
-Phil became the full time drummer when, together with Neil Gauntlett, he formed the current Bruvvers line-up in 1991 which endured until the sad deaths of his fellow band members Neil R.Gauntlett & Save ‘Rico’ Nilo in 2008 / 9.
+Phil was asked in 1990 by Joe’s manager John Taylor ( with whom he had been associated since John became Jim Capaldi’s manager in 1978 ) to form an alternative band to do shows with Joe which Mike Sheridan’s Nightriders could not fill and he became the full time drummer when together with Neil Gauntlett we formed the line-up in 1991 which endured until the sad deaths of his fellow band members Neil R.Gauntlett & Save ‘Rico’ Nilo in 2008 / 9.

 Phil is now the longest serving band member Joe has ever had and we are delighted to welcome him back as I’m sure are you.